andrewdavidmackenzie/flow/README.md

 to attack them kanban-style, to stop me going mad.
 I still have plenty left and continue to generate new ones all the time.

-Probably the most important ones for external observers will be ones related to producing a GUI to make it more approachable, adding new `context functions` to allow integrations with the wbe and other systems being used, and providing more compelling samples closer to "real world problems"
+Probably the main areas of work short-term will be on the GUI, enabling me to learn `Iced` in the process.

+Other main themes of items in the [github project](https://github.com/users/andrewdavidmackenzie/projects/2/views/1) are related to adding web functionality, better example programs, and true distributed flow execution with flow partitioning based on resources and constraints.

 ## Feedback and/or Encouragement
 You can open an issue or email me to let me know what you think.